 Why Study History?

-By looking at the history of different cultures, you can build a strong understanding of why certain people act the way they do.
-For instance, by looking at the history of the USA we can see why race tensions continued on past the abolition of slavery and remain today.
-In reading the history of India we can see why the Caste system still remains in the subcontinent.
-This provides you with a broad cultural awareness.
+By looking at the history of different cultures, we can build a strong understanding of why different people act the way they do.
+For instance, by looking at the history of the USA we can see why racial tensions continue to remain significant today.
+In understanding the history of India, we can see why the caste system remains in the subcontinent.
+This provides us with a broad cultural awareness.

-History GCSE or A-level can also be useful for vocational courses or school leaver jobs in journalism, administration, marketing or law.
+History GCSE or A-level is also useful for vocational courses or school leaver careers in government, journalism, administration, marketing or law.

-Studying History provides you with skills that are not confined to the study of the past.
+Studying History provides us with skills that are not confined to the study of the past.
 Skills of analysis are invaluable in many jobs, and the ability to analyse and prioritise information is vital to decision making.
-Studying History will develop your ability to think critically about what happened in the past, and how this shapes the lives of people around the world.
+Studying History will develop our ability to think critically about what happened in the past, and how this shapes the lives of people around the world.

 What Jobs could you get?